stpnwf/ZestyTheme/README.md

  This theme looks best with background images whose content is skewed the right.
 [As demonstrated here](./images/extras/bg-guide.jpg).

- Theme is still **WIP**, and may look broken in some areas.
-Please report any issues.
+ I don't use the Live TV feature and neither Music Videos, so theme may look broken there.
+Not opposed to theming it, but hard to since I don't use it...

  I plan to get to theming TV mode (Settings > Display > Display Mode > TV) soon™.
 Looks broken right now.